 All Nutritional Studies are Flawed

 It seems like every other week the news is telling me that I need “X” or “Y” nutrient to live a longer and healthier life.
 Then 3 weeks later I read eating “X” and “Y” nutrients will make me die a long painful death.
-Over the last 10 years eggs, wine, caffeine, low-fat foods, high fat foods and more have all been considered healthy and unhealthy by our conflicting nutritional data.
+Over the last 10 years eggs, wine, caffeine, low-fat foods, high-fat foods and more have all been considered healthy and unhealthy by our conflicting nutritional data.
 The goal of nutritional research should be the search for truth using the best available methods.
 Unfortunately, that does not always happen because academics need to publish, journals need revenue, news outlets need new or conflicting stories, and commercial interests need to sell pharmaceuticals, vitamins etc.

 Perhaps the worst nutritional research is an “observational study”.
 Even though many top medical journals include observational epidemiology (the study of causes of disease in populations) studies on a regular basis, many scientists believe this research is simply not good science!
-No matter how well designed and how many subject they may include, observational studies cannot determine causal effects.
+No matter how well designed and how many subjects they may include, observational studies cannot determine causal effects.
 NYC in August has a spike in ice cream sales and also violent crime therefore they may be related, or not.
 Observational studies can give researchers the ammunition for their hypothesis but fall way short of beyond a reasonable doubt.
 These studies never even get to the “experiment” stage in the scientific method!
 Not good science.

 “Every time that these Harvard researchers had claimed that an association observed in their observational trials was a causal relationship…the folks from Harvard got it wrong.
 Not most times, but every time.” – Gary Taubes